-Northwestern University offers an online Master of Science in Integrated Marketing Communications (IMC) through its Medill School of Journalism, Media, Integrated Marketing Communication.
+Northwestern University offers an online Master of Science in Integrated Marketing Communications (IMC) through its Medill School of Journalism, Media, Integrated Marketing Communications.
 The degree program is offered entirely online and does not require any in-person visits to campus.
 However, online students who live near Chicago can attend any IMC events that are held on-campus.
 There are also optional hands-on learning activities hosted in Chicago, San Francisco, and other international locations.

 For online instruction, Northwestern uses the Canvas learning management system and the majority of instruction is asynchronous, meaning students are not required to be online at specific times for lectures or discussion sessions.
 However, there are periodic live discussion sessions that enhance students’ engagement with the course content and enable them to connect directly with faculty and course peers (these sessions are recorded for students who are unable to attend).

-The Master of Science in Integrated Marketing Communication (IMC) requires 13 credits of graduate level study (each course in the program is considered one credit, for a total of 13 courses).
+The Master of Science in Integrated Marketing Communication (IMC) requires 13 units of graduate level study (each course in the program is considered one credit, for a total of 13 courses).
 Students can complete the program in two years if they take two courses per quarter.
 However, students must finish all degree requirements within five years.
 The curriculum is designed to advance diverse marketing communication skills, preparing students to develop strategic marketing practices that span different disciplines and empower them to be more comprehensive in their marketing strategy recommendations.
 Students learn how to build brands and solve challenging marketing issues in today’s digitally oriented marketplace.
-Integrated Marketing Communications brings together advertising, public relations, brand definition and management, and direct media communications, using data analytics to inform content strategies and evaluate content initiatives and their ability to engage consumers..
+Integrated Marketing Communications brings together advertising, public relations, brand definition and management, and direct media communications, using data analytics to inform content strategies and evaluate content initiatives and their ability to engage consumers.

 - Brand Communication Decisions